-Two Concentrations Available: Teaching & Learning and Instructional Leadership:
+Two Concentrations Available: Teaching and Learning and Instructional Leadership:

 The Master of Education degree (M.Ed.) is designed for the professional development of the classroom teacher.
 It provides licensed teachers enhancement of their skills and knowledge utilizing the most contemporary of topics in curriculum and instruction.

 The Union M.Ed. program accepts students in groups of 15 to 24 to pursue each course together in a cohort.
 This model emphasizes teamwork, cooperation, professional support and sharing of knowledge among students.
 Lifelong friendships are developed through this format and learning takes place in a spirit of unity, rigor, and cooperation.
 The curriculum consists of 12 courses totaling 30 semester hours with no transfer credits or electives permitted.

-The fully online option in Teaching & Learning begins each August and January, with a 21-month course calendar.
+The fully online option in Teaching and Learning begins each August and January, with a 21-month course calendar.
 An intensive format in which students complete one online course at a time is offered to students in the fully online program.